-I have a developmental model of mentoring in which I like to offer students more support and structure initially and then they move to greater independence.
+I have a developmental model of mentoring in which I offer students more support and structure initially and then they move to greater independence.
 Typically students who work with me initially collaborate upon a masters thesis project that is underway or that is beginning when they arrive at UMB.
-Although students may contribute questions and help shape the project, I prefer to work closely upon a project that is ongoing for a number of reasons.
+Although students may contribute questions and help shape the project, I prefer to work closely upon a project that is already conceptualized for a number of reasons.
 I find that it helps the student to:

 (1) learn about the mechanics of writing a thesis in our program;